 Krause struggled most with external self-awareness.
-He should have been conscious of how his teams felt about him, but he clearly was not aware.
-Jerry Reinsdorf, the owner of the Bulls, hinted at this during the docuseries.
+He should have been conscious of how his teams felt about him, but he clearly was unaware.
+Jerry Reinsdorf, the Bulls owner, hinted at this during the docuseries.
 “Jerry Krause was one of the nicest, kindest, sweetest men I’ve ever known.
-But sometimes he’d love people who really didn’t love him back and it would disappoint him.”
+But sometimes he’d love people who really didn’t love him back, and it would disappoint him.”

-Krause was often teased by Michael Jordan and Scottie Pippen throughout the dynasty.
+Michael Jordan and Scottie Pippen often teased Krause throughout the dynasty.
 Jordan and his Bulls teammates even nicknamed Krause “Crumbs” because of the crumbs that fell on his shirt from pastries that he ate.
 Krause was often booed by the Chicago fans at team functions.
 He was loudly booed when he received his ring for the Bulls’ fifth championship, and he was also booed when his name was mentioned during the sixth and final championship parade.

-From the beginning of the docuseries, it was apparent that Krause was always trying to prove himself, but in his quest to prove his greatness he failed to manage his ego.
+From the beginning of the docuseries, it was apparent that Krause was always trying to prove himself, but in his quest to prove his greatness, he failed to manage his ego.
 According to an interview with Sam Smith, a former NBA writer for the Bulls, in Episode 1 of The Last Dance, Krause had become jealous of the stars on the team.
-“All the attention is going to Michael and Scottie and Dennis and Phil.
+“All the attention is going to Michael, Scottie, Dennis, and Phil.
 And Krause was growing resentful about this,” says Smith.
 This eventually led to the infamous statement attributed to Krause that “players and coaches don’t win championships; organizations do.”
-Krause later claimed that he was misquoted and said that “players and coaches alone don’t win championships; organizations do.”
+Krause later claimed he was misquoted, saying, “Players and coaches alone don’t win championships; organizations do.”
 By that time, however, the damage had been done.

 Emotionally intelligent leaders never seek credit for the work of others.
 They are usually servant leaders who give but expect nothing in return.
-They do not let their ego sabotage their success and are able to manage their insecurities.
-If Krause had been able to manage his impulses better, he could have avoided making a public statement that suggested that players and coaches play a lesser role in winning than what is usually attributed to players and coaches in team sports.
-If Krause had contained his ego and quit seeking recognition, he would have ultimately received the praise from the players and coaches that he sought.
+They do not let their ego sabotage their success and can manage their insecurities.
+If Krause had managed his impulses better, he could have avoided making a public statement suggesting that players and coaches play a lesser role in winning than what is usually attributed to players and coaches in team sports.
+If Krause had contained his ego and quit seeking recognition, he would have received the praise from the players and coaches he sought.

-Although Jordan was the clear leader of the team, head coach, Phil Jackson was the emotional leader who successfully kept a collection of diverse personalities together throughout the dynasty.
+Although Jordan was the team's clear leader, head coach Phil Jackson was the emotional leader who successfully kept a collection of diverse personalities together throughout the dynasty.
 He was a master at managing the players’ egos on his team.

 “The beginning of the season, it started when Jerry Krause told Phil Jackson that he could go 82–0 and he would never get a chance to come back,” Jordan said.
 “Knowing that I had married myself to him, and if he wasn’t going to be the coach, then obviously I wasn’t going to play.
 So, Phil started off the season saying this was the last dance — and we played it that way.”